Noord-Scharwoude: History

 The village was first mentioned in 1094 as Bernardeskercha.
 The current name means "northern forest belonging to Schoorl".
 Noord (north) was added to distinguish from Zuid-Scharwoude.
 Noord-Scharwoude developed in the 11th century as a linear settlement on a dike.

 The Catholic John the Baptist church is a three aisled basilica-like church built between 1905 and 1906 as a replacement of an 1856 church.

 Noord-Scharwoude was home to 634 people in 1840.
 It was a separate municipality between 1817 and 1941, when the new municipality Langedijk was created.
 There used to be a tram line to Alkmaar which was used to transport vegetables to the auction in the village.
 In 1934, the tram line closed and was reconstructed as a road.
-The auction no longer exist, and has been converted in apartment buildings.
+The auction no longer exists, and has been converted into apartment buildings.
 In 2022, Noord-Scharwoude became part of the new municipality of Dijk en Waard.